The Weird Reason You Always Get Diarrhea Or Constipation During Your Period

 How to prevent period diarrhea or constipation

 The good news: You're not totally at the mercy of your hormones.
 Focusing on the right foods and specific nutrients can help get you prevent unwanted period poop, and get your digestive system back on track.

 Because prostaglandins are synthesized from omega fatty acids, shifting your diet to contain more omega-3 fatty acids (from fatty fish like salmon and sardines, flaxseeds, chia seeds, hemp seeds, walnuts, or an omega-3 supplement) and fewer omega-6 fatty acids (found in vegetable oils and many processed foods) can lessen their effect and help prevent diarrhea, says Brighten.

 Soluble fiber (found in chia seeds, flaxseeds, oats, oat bran, barley, beans, lentils, psyllium, and most fruits—especially berries) can help combat diarrhea by bulking up stool; while insoluble fiber (found in fruit and vegetable skins, wheat, wheat bran, rye, and rice) may be particularly beneficial for alleviating constipation.

-Of course, if these steps don't help, and you're having significant digestive distress at other times of the month as well, be sure to talk to your doc to rule out a more serious health condition like irritable bowel syndrome (IBS).
+Of course, if these steps don't help, and you're having significant digestive distress at other times of the month as well, be sure to talk to your doc to rule out a more serious health condition like irritable bowel syndrome4 (IBS).